Abhi-100/Abhi-100/README.md

-- 👋 Hi, I’m @Abhi-100
+- 👋 Hi, Abhishek here.(Abhishek Gupta if you are more interested)
-- 👀 I’m interested in C++
+- 👀 I’m interested in Python and Java.
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning data structures & algorithms.
-- 💞️ I’m looking to collaborate on C++ and Cloud projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 You can reach me on LinkedIn: [Abhishek Gupta](https://www.linkedin.com/in/abhishek-gupta-1a9623193/)

 <!---